savanarohit/Django-WebApp/1_introduction/README.md

 ## Remove an app:

-If you want to remove feed app follow below steps.

 Make sure your Django development server is not running.
 If it is running, you can stop it by pressing Ctrl + C in the command prompt or terminal where it's running.

 Locate the root directory of your Django project.
 This is the directory that contains the manage.py file.